 The first tip I can offer is do not use “admin” as a user for your Administrator user.
 Within 15 minutes of pushing a recent site to live public viewing, hackers were spamming the login page for possible passwords for the “admin” user.

-Limit the number of users that have Administration access on your site.
+Also limit the number of users that have Administration access on your site.
 Users should only have the capabilities that they need to perform what they need to do on your site.
 If you have given Admin access to a contractor, or support person, remove their access when they’re finished with their work.

 At a minimum, weekly security scans should be performed on your website.
 Malware can show up at any time.
 Preventing against it is the best remedy, but can’t guarantee your site will remain clean.
-Scanning your site to make sure it is not infected will allow you to quickly identify any nasty, unwanted software, and can help identify where it may need to be removed.
+Scanning your site to make sure it is not infected will allow you to quickly uncover any nasty, unwanted software, and can help identify where it may need to be removed.

 Hardening your WordPress site and running a web application level security software adds another level of assurance that holes are patched and your site is safer. iThemes, WordFence, and Sucuri are popular security plugins that can help minimize vulnerabilities.
 These plugins have both free and paid options offering different levels of security.
 Using a security plugin, even at the free level is a must.

 Shared hosting providers, the ones that offer $3/month hosting, don’t always have your site’s best interest in mind.
-Hundreds of sites, of varying security and content, are packed onto each server to maximize revenue.
+Hundreds or thousands of sites, of varying security and content, are packed onto each server to maximize revenue.
 Backups, SSL certificates, and security add-ons may be available, usually for a large extra fee.

 Going through your website to make sure it works properly is a task that many website owners overlook.
 Checking your pages and navigating through your site on at least a weekly basis can help you identify things that need attention before they become bigger problems.